francescodelduchetto/sentor/README.md

-# ROS sensor monitoring node
+# ROS messages monitoring node

-Continuously monitor that sensor messages are published on certain topics.
-If not published, sends warnings.
-But in general works with any topic, not only for sensor messages.
+Continuously monitor topic messages.
+Sends warnings when certain conditions on the messages are satisfied.

-## launch
+## Launch

 Example launch command:

 `roslaunch sentor sentor_node.py config_file:=config/rob_lindsey.yaml`

+## Config

 The config file contains the list of topics to be monitored and the definition, for each, of when we want to be alerted.